Fifteen Minutes Of Fiction Writing Gallery

 All the world was perplexed by this tragic abduction

-And suspected a mole - an inside production.
+And suspected a mole who caused Larry's destruction.

 I wish I could tell you it turned out all right,